 The output will provide a list of allowed HTTP traffic as shown below:

-As indicated by the output, the profile has been activated to allow access to the Apache webserver.
+As the output indicates, the profile has activated access to the Apache web server.

 Step 3- Checking your Web Server

-Ubuntu 20.04 starts Apache at the end of the installation procedure.
+Now, you have Install Apache Server on Ubuntu, your Ubuntu 20.04 should automatically start Apache at the end of the installation procedure.
 The web server should be up and operating at this point.
 To ensure that the service is up and running, use the

 systemd init command once again to verify the status: